 But then one of them, a sweet trusting soul named Kashtanka, was caught by the culling gang and poisoned to death.
 It was an experience that utterly changed Ahmad’s life.
-Soon after, she founded Bangladesh’s first animal welfare organisation, Obhoyaronno – which roughly translates to ‘Sanctuary’.
+Soon after, she founded Bangladesh’s first animal welfare organisation, Obhoyaronno – which roughly translates to ‘Sanctuary.’
 In 2012, she launched a vaccination and sterilisation programme, and in 2014, following Ahmad’s campaigns, Dhaka city agreed to end dog culling.
-It was an important victory but she was just getting started.
+It was an important victory, but she was just getting started.
 Ahmad petitioned the city to end dog and cock fighting, and again was successful.

 She then turned her focus to promoting veganism.
 As a result, local schools have now adopted Meatless Mondays and the number of vegan foods available in local shops and restaurants has grown.
 She gives talks, holds brunches, started a vegan meal delivery service and offers cookery courses.
 She is a powerhouse of advocacy!

 Nebiyeloul was living in New York on 9/11.
 The smell that hung in the air after the attacks is still etched in her memory, but she couldn’t pinpoint what it was until she passed a street vendor selling hamburgers.
-And then it struck her.
-‘Animal flesh and human flesh, when you burn it, it’s one smell.
-That’s when I said no more animal products.’
+And then it struck her – it wasn’t hamburgers.
+The epiphany made it suddenly very clear to her: we are all the same.

-Besides its sizeable vegan food and health program for school children, IFA’s work is wide-ranging and vitally important.
+In 2011, Nebiyeloul returned to her native Ethiopia and co-founded International Fund for Africa (IFA), which serves humans and animals alike.
 It includes vocational training for people with limited economic opportunities, improved sanitation in schools, a program that helps girls make reusable menstrual pads, significant investments in maternal and newborn health care, mobile clinics for working animals, sterilization and vaccinations for street dogs, a donkey sanctuary and so much more.

 It all began for Akhtar as a child, when she would join her mother to protest pigeon, deer and turkey hunts, travelling long distances along the coast to attend demonstrations.
 When a hunter pulled a knife on her mother, she recalls her mother saying quite calmly, ‘Go ahead, I dare you’.
 Such courage within compassion had a profound effect on Akhtar.